-Another good thing to keep in mind about expecting outcomes is that every project has a different effect.
-Not every project will have the best result, so always expect unexpected consequences!
-If you’re working on a history paper, for example, the most likely outcome will be getting a specific grade, but maybe once or twice, there might not be enough information available, and you’ll get less than an A.
+Another good thing to keep about expecting outcomes is that every project has a different effect.
+Not every project will have the best result, so always expect unexpected consequences.
+If you’re working on a history paper, the most likely outcome will be getting a specific grade, but maybe once or twice, there might not be enough information available, and you’ll get less than an A.

 The best thing to do is focus on getting better instead of trying for the perfect grade because then you’ll end up working hard with no reward in sight except for yourself and how far you’ve come and what you learned from this experience.

 I know school has been out for a while now, so there’s no real reason to worry about deadlines or tests, but hopefully, this can still help if your school isn’t finished yet or if summer vacation starts soon.